 Nikon F-Mount Lens & Camera Compatibility

 Over time, autofocus and electrical contacts have been added to the mount.
-These features can affect forward and backward lens compatibility.
+These features effect for lens compatibility.
 Generally, lenses can be used across a wide variety of camera bodies, but all features are not guaranteed to work.

 A notable exception are Non-Ai lenses, as they can cause damage to cameras not specifically designed to use them.
 They are older manual focus lenses.